 What it is

 Limiting Work in Progress (WIP) is one of the most transformative Kanban practices.
 Set explicit caps on the number of tasks allowed in each stage to force the team to finish what’s in progress before taking on new work.
-This shifts the system from a push model to a pull model, where new work only enters the process when capacity is available.
+This changes the system from push to pull, so new work only enters when capacity exists.
+The Theory of Constraints and Don Reinertsen’s work explain why limiting concurrent work exposes bottlenecks and improves throughput.3

-• Analyze your current workflow to set initial WIP limits slightly below the current average (e.g., if In Review usually has 5 tasks, start with a limit of 4).
+- Analyze your current workflow to set initial WIP limits slightly below the current average (for example, if In Review usually has 5 tasks, start with a limit of 4).

 4. Make Process Policies Explicit